nicnys-8/mdc/bitverse/README.md

 edgeNode.CreateMsgService(secret, serviceId, msgServiceObserver)
 ```

 Messages can easily be send using the *bitverse.Send(...)* function on the messaging service object.
+It is also possible to get a reference to an already registered messaging service object by calling *bitverse.GetMsgService(...)*.

 ```go
 var serviceId = "my service"